markph1990/react-places-autocomplete/README.md

 Allows you to pick right color theme for "powered by Google" logo.
 Please see Google's API page for more information: [https://developers.google.com/places/web-service/policies](https://developers.google.com/places/web-service/policies)

-<a name="includeInputValue"></a>
+<a name="saveOriginalValue"></a>
-#### includeInputValue
+#### saveOriginalValue
 Type: `Boolean`
 Required: `false`
 Default: `false`

-Enables storing original input value in local state, when you select some entry from autocomplete dropdown.
+Enables saving original input value, after you select some entry from autocomplete dropdown.
-When last entry is focused and you press down arrow (or vice versa with up arrow), instead of wrapping up, it doesn't focus on any of the entries, and instead shows original value in input field, which was saved to local state when any of entries was focused/selected and previously none of them were.
+When no entry from autocomplete is chosen and you move cursor / press arrow up/down to choose some, previous value is being saved.
+It's reused later when you're focused on last/first entry and you press down/up arrow.
+Instead of wrapping around and focusing on the next entry, none of them are being selected and old value for the input (which was saved earlier) is restored.

-<a name="restoreOrigValue"></a>
+<a name="restoreOriginalValueOnClear"></a>
-#### restoreOrigValue
+#### restoreOriginalValueOnClear
 Type: `Boolean`
 Required: `false`
 Default: `false`

-When firing method for clearing autocomplete, original value is restored in the input field, which was saved when none of the entries were chosen and you move cursor or press arrow up/down to choose one.
+Enables to restore input's value to one saved by `saveOriginalValue` prop when clearing autocomplete entries.
+It's triggered for example when you press escape key when one of the entries is selected.

 <a name="utility-functions"></a>
 ## Utility Functions